 Cowlitz County assistance programs.

 Find how to get help from your local community action agency, the Lower Columbia Community Action Council.
 This non-profit organization helps people with short term financial hardships, and provides grants and funds to help pay bills.
 At the same time, they have as one of their primary goals the determination to help people increase their income, and become self-sufficient over the long term.
+This includes employment and job training among other resources.

 You will find more information on the services and programs that the Lower Columbia Community Action Council offers, as well as who to contact for assistance.